fbpx

 • From Cusco: 2-Day Trip to the Sacred Valley and Machu Picchu: This relaxed two day tour allows you to dive deep into the ancient towns of Pisac, Urubamba, and Ollantaytambo before enjoying a guided tour of Machu Picchu.
 This relaxed tour doesn’t offer additional time for extra hikes in Machu Picchu.

-Things to Do in the Sacred Valley Peru
+Things to do in the Sacred Valley Peru

 The Sacred Valley of the Incas is often regarded as one of the most important places in South American history.
 The valley, plus Machu Picchu and Cusco, make up the heart of the ancient Incan Empire.